 - I registered as an individual, but now I want to participate on an existing team or form my own team.
 How can I do this?

 If you have already registered but now would like to be a part of a team, you can change your team participation by contacting 416-480-6100 x 87299 or emailing email@example.com

 - I'm a Team Captain.
 How do I add more members to my team?

 As a team captain, you can add team members manually during the initial registration process.
 After this you can invite others to join your team by logging in to your account, clicking 'My Team/My Family Team' in the navigation menu, and clicking 'Recruit Team Members'.

 - Do I have to fundraise?

+Fundraising is highly encouraged.
 RBC Race for the Kids Toronto is an important and unique fundraising event.
-It will support the Family Navigation Project, a program to help families affected by youth mental health issues.
-Every little bit of fundraising will help a family in crisis.
+It supports the Family Navigation Project, a program to help youth with mental health issues and their families find the support they need.
+The program’s primary funding comes from this event.
+The money you raise will help a family in crisis.

 Once you have registered for the event, you will be provided access to your personal Fundraising Hub where you can easily create your personal online fundraising page.
 On this page, there is a section where you can send out fundraising e-mails and links so that people can make a donation to your page.

 - Do I have to collect the donations from the people who have agreed to sponsor me?